Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 Cardio is any form of aerobic exercise that gets your heart pumping over a sustained amount of time.
 Short for cardiovascular training or conditioning, cardio works to increase your heart rate and breathing, boosting the flow of oxygen through your blood vessels to power your movement.

-Running, swimming, cycling, rowing, and power walking are some of the most popular forms of cardio, but it can also include dance cardio, hiking, aerobics, and HIIT.
+Running, swimming, cycling, rowing, and power walking are some of the most popular forms of cardio, but it can also include dance cardio, hiking, aerobics, HIIT, and sports like basketball or tennis.
 Even walking up and down stairs on repeat can be considered cardio.
 As long as you’re moving at a moderate to fast pace, breathing faster, and working up a sweat—even a little one—you can consider it a form of cardio.

 How Often Should You Do Cardio?

-Medical professionals recommend doing at least 150 minutes of moderate intensity exercise per week.
-That could be broken down into 30 minutes five times a week or even shorter bursts of 10 to 15 minutes several times a day depending on your schedule and workout preferences.
-The most important thing is finding a form of cardio (or multiple) that feels right for your body and goals, and, crucially, that you’ll stick with.
+Health organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) recommend that adults do at least 150 minutes of moderate-intensity exercise per week, 75 minutes of vigorous-intensity exercise, or an equivalent combination of the two.
+That could be broken down into 15-30 minutes, five times a week, or even shorter bursts several times a day, depending on your schedule and workout preferences.
+The most important thing is to find a form of cardio (or multiple) that you enjoy, that feel right for your body and goals, and, crucially, that you’ll stick with.

 What Are the Benefits of Cardio?